-In Total View’s Domain-Wide View, the Basic Raw Data option or display provides unprocessed, detailed information about a domain and its subdomains across multiple tabs, including PADNS, Web Search, Dangling DNS, and Certificates.
+The Basic Raw Data option in Total View provides this unprocessed, detailed information about a domain and its subdomains across multiple tabs, including PADNS, Web Search, Infrastructure Variance, and Certificates.
 This feature is crucial for users who need to analyze the original data collected by Silent Push, providing insights into DNS configurations, web content, and security details.

 Basic Raw Data is the unfiltered, original output of Silent Push’s data collection, presenting details such as IP addresses, DNS records, scan results, and timestamps without summarization or interpretation.